mammar201/Food-Order-System-Java-With-Sql-Server/README.md

 Go to ConnectionAdapterClass and all the classes containing url variable and change this variable value to yours.

 4.Start Project by running Login_RegisterMain file.

+5.Make Sure That All Images Paths in TemplatePattern_ItemDetails Class Is Correct.